Homogeneous projective varieties with semi-continuous rank function: Fundamental representations (classical groups)

 where the notation is the same as in Theorem~\ref{Tkltame}.

-Moreover, all wild fundamental representations of classical groups are 2-wild.\end{theorem} Our approach for classical groups is tensor-based and we often use symmetric/antisymmetric bilinear forms.
-To prove Theorem~\ref{Pftamecl} we also need some sufficient condition of wildness for representations.
-We provide such a condition in Proposition~\ref{Predl} of Section~\ref{SSrls}.
+Moreover, all r-discontinuous fundamental representations of classical groups are 2-discontinuous.\end{theorem} Our approach for classical groups is tensor-based and we often use symmetric/antisymmetric bilinear forms.
+To prove Theorem~\ref{Pftamecl} we also need some sufficient condition of r-discontinuity for representations.
+Such a condition is provided in Proposition~\ref{Predl} of Section~\ref{SSrls}.
 In a similar way Proposition~\ref{Predl} will be very useful in Section~\ref{Sfrepex}, where we consider the fundamental representations of the exceptional groups.

 Recall that the fundamental representations of $G=SL_n$ are obtained as exterior tensor powers of the natural representation, i.e. $V(\pi_k)=\Lambda^k\FF^n$, $k=1,...,n-1$.
-Furthermore, we have as $SL_n$-modules. \begin{prop} The fundamental representations of $SL_n$ which are tame are exactly
+Furthermore, we have as $SL_n$-modules. \begin{prop} The fundamental representations of $SL_n$ which are rs-continuous are exactly

-Moreover, all wild fundamental representations of $SL_n$ are 2-wild. \end{prop}
+Moreover, all r-discontinuous fundamental representations of $SL_n$ are 2-discontinuous. \end{prop}

 \begin{proof} The closed $G$-orbit $\XX\subset\PP(\Lambda^k\FF^n)$ is the Grassmann variety Gr$_k(\FF^n)$ under its Pl\"ucker embedding.
 It is well known that a suitable isomorphism between $\Lambda^k\FF^n$ and $\Lambda^{n-k}\FF^n$ induces an isomorphism between the respective projective spaces, which carries Gr$_k(\FF^n)$ to Gr$_{n-k}(\FF^n)$.
 Hence, for our purposes, it is sufficient to consider $k\leq n/2$.